 In general, the B.A.S. degree offers career advancement opportunities for people who have earned the A.A.S. and A.A.T. career degrees.
 Students who have earned career associate degrees at units of the Technical College System of Georgia or at other regionally accredited institutions can transition to the program with relative ease.
 Completion of an A.A.S or A.A.T. degree results in the awarding of 18 hours toward Area F and 18 hours of credit toward the area of supporting classes in the B.A.S. degree program.
-To complete the degree, students take additional core and advanced courses.
-30 Credits of upper level courses must be completed at CCGA.
+To complete the degree, students must complete a 30 credit hour Professional Course Core Curriculum, a 6 credit hour Capstone Site Project, and an additional 9 credit hours in a track.
+30 credits of upper level courses must be completed at CCGA.
+A grade of C or better is required in each of the courses in the Professional Course Core Curriculum and for each of the courses required by the selected track.